 let's peer-review our drafts!

-Student assistants will help in this very important session.
+Student assistants and "Templars members" will help in this very important session.

 We'll look for:

 1- proper heading, top, left hand side, Times New Roman pt.
 12 font

 3- proper outline of first two paragraphs: 1.
 3-point thesis with proper statement-point followed by a sentence explaining the point.